string(5) "14307"

 With that in mind, this article offers practical tips to help prevent bicycle theft, along with an overview of bicycle insurance so you can make informed decisions about the best way to keep it safe, given your needs, budget, and lifestyle.

 Yes, home insurance does cover bicycles from theft, as they are considered a personal belonging and fall under contents insurance.
 They are, however, subject to coverage limits.
-While your overall contents coverage might be, for example, $30,000, insurers often impose sub-limits on specific categories – bicycles included.
+While your overall contents coverage might be, for example, $30,000, insurers often impose sub-limits on specific categories, bicycles included.
 This means that if your bicycle is particularly valuable, your insurance may not fully cover its cost.

 Unlike a car or motorcycle, there is no law requiring insurance for traditional bicycles.
-There are, however, other reasons to have it, especially if your bicycle is especially expensive or if it’s your primary method of transportation.
+There are, however, other reasons to have it, especially if your bicycle is expensive or if it’s your primary method of transportation.

-Although dedicated bicycle insurance does exist in Canada, it’s more common and often simpler to add your bike to your existing home, condo, or tenant insurance policy as a floater.
 In insurance, a floater provides additional protection for high-value items that exceed standard coverage limits, ensuring they are covered for their full appraised value if lost or damaged due to a covered peril, such as fire or theft.
 While there’s no specific minimum value required for a floater, your insurer will likely require you to get it professionally appraised before coverage for it will be issued.

 Unlike car theft, which has seen increased prevention efforts from police and government organizations in recent years, bicycle theft often doesn’t receive the same level of attention.
 While there are many possible reasons for that which are beyond your control, the good news is that there are a few practical tips you can follow to reduce the risk of having your bike stolen.